-TCC2P cards provide a secure mode option allowing you to provision two IP addresses for the ONS 15454.
-(The secure mode option does not appear in CTC if a TCC2 card or only one TCC2P card is installed.)
-One IP address is provisioned for the ONS 15454 backplane LAN port.
-The other IP address is provisioned for the TCC2P TCP/IP craft port.
-The two IP addresses provide an additional layer of separation between the craft access port and the ONS 15454 LAN.
-If secure mode is enabled, the IP addresses provisioned for the TCC2P TCP/IP ports must follow general IP addressing guidelines.
-In addition, TCC2P IP addresses must reside on a different subnet from the ONS 15454 backplane port and ONS 15454 default router IP addresses.
+Changing a TCC2P node from repeater mode to secure mode allows you to provision two IP addresses for the ONS 15454 and causes the node to assign the ports different MAC addresses.
+In secure mode, one IP address is provisioned for the ONS 15454 backplane LAN port, and the other IP address is provisioned for the TCC2P Ethernet port.
+Both addresses reside on different subnets, providing an additional layer of separation between the craft access port and the ONS 15454 LAN.
+If secure mode is enabled, the IP addresses provisioned for both TCC2P TCP/IP LAN ports must follow general IP addressing guidelines and must reside on different subnets from each other and the default router IP address.